mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Update;
 ~~~~~

-The values in the following fields of the KeyPackage contained in an `Update`
-proposal MUST be the same as those of the KeyPackage it replaces in the tree.
-`version`, `cipher_suite`, `credential.identity`, `endpoint_id`.
-However, the
-value of the `credential.signature_key` field of the new KeyPackage MUST be
-different from that of all other KeyPackages in the tree.
-Furthermore, the value
-of the `hpke_init_key` field of the new KeyPackage MUST be different from that
-of the KeyPackage it replaces.

 A member of the group applies an Update message by taking the following steps:

+* Validate the KeyPackage:

+    * Verify that the signature on the KeyPackage is valid using the public key
+      in the KeyPackage's credential

+    * Verify that the following fields in the KeyPackage are unique among the
+      members of the group (including any other members added in the same
+      Commit):

+        * `credential.signature_key`
+        * `hpke_init_key`

+    * Verify that the following fields in the new KeyPackage are the same as the
+      one being replaced:

+        * `version`
+        * `cipher_suite`

+    * Verify that the `hpke_init_key` value is different from the corresponding
+      field in the KeyPackage being replaced.

+    * Verify that the set of identities attested by the credential is acceptable
+      to the application for the participant being updated.

 * Replace the sender's leaf KeyPackage with the one contained in
   the Update proposal